mrfrmtz/mrfrmtz/README.md

 ## Hello!

 My name is Marifer!
-I am currently a student at the University of Texas at Austin completing a B.S. in Psychology and a certificate in applied statistical modeling.
+I am currently a 4th year undergraduate student at the University of Texas at Austin completing a B.S. in Psychology and a certificate in applied statistical modeling.
 I am interested in data science and data visualization!

 ### My Github Stats!